meModiz/infinity-scroll/README.md

-# Take-home technical assignment for prospective Web Engineers at Vinted
+# Take-home technical assignment for web enginner position at company.

 ## ✒️ Author: Modestas Anilionis

 ## Intro

-I would like to thank the Vinted team for giving me the opportunity to participate in this technical assignment.
-It was an interesting challenge and a great learning experience.
-I appreciate the chance to showcase my skills and look forward to hearing from you soon.
-Thank you!👨‍💻
+Initially this application was created to showcase my skills while applying to company.
+Unfortunately I did not met their requirements, so I decided to share my knowledge on github for other companies.
+Application do not use any 3rd party libaries.

+## 🖥️ Preview (deployed application)

+I deployed application from my private repository on **Vercel**.
+You can check it out here: https://infinity-scroll-blond.vercel.app/

 ## 🛠️ Technical stack: